tiagokos/matching/README.md

 - as a response, is it needed to retrieve the full JSON structure related to a Job?
 Is the Id enough?

+# resolutions
+- worker object does not have to be fully serialized since extra properties won`t be used
+-

 # vai se fuder